benwhalley/just-enough-r/docs/crosstabulation.md

 ##   6 years    12   30
 ```

-We can easily run the inferential \chi^2^ (spelled "chi", but pronounced "kai"-squared) test on this table:
+We can easily run the inferential \chi^2^ (sometimes spelled "chi", but pronounced "kai"-squared) test on this table: